-- Organisations cannot apply more than once per funding round under this programme. - If we receive more strong applications than we can support, we may give priority to funding a spread of projects which: - o cover different approaches - o ensure geographic coverage - o ensure the needs of each of the tri-services are met. - We may decline applications from current Trust grant holders if the reporting requirements for existing grants from the Trust are not up to date. - This programme is not aimed at projects which seek to address the needs of reservists, veterans, or their families. - We generally receive more good applications for funding than we can support.
-We may prioritise organisations which have not yet received a grant under this programme.
+- Organisations cannot apply more than once per funding round under this programme. - We generally receive more good applications for funding then we can support.
+We may prioritise organisations which have not yet received a grant under the Supporting Partners programme. - If we receive more strong applications than we can support, we may give priority to projects that help ensure that armed forces families located in different parts of the UK/overseas, and in each of the services, can benefit from this programme. - We may decline applications from current Trust grant holders if the reporting requirements for existing grants from the Trust are not up to date. - We may also consider funding trends in this programme over a period of time. - Projects entirely focused on providing support through technological based solutions such as web-based apps may not be prioritised in this programme.